Exeter City F.C.: Football League (1920–2003)

 City's historic first match in the Football League took place on Saturday 28 August 1920, when Brentford was the visiting team to St James Park.
 Exeter won 3–0.
 At the end of the season, the third tier of the League was being geographically divided, thus City was assigned to the Third Division South.
 In 1931, City reached the sixth round of the FA Cup, losing a replay 4–2 to Sunderland in front of its largest ever home gate.
-50 years later, City reached the sixth round again, but lost 2–0 to eventual winners Tottenham Hotspur.
+Fifty years later, City reached the sixth round again, but lost 2–0 to eventual winners Tottenham Hotspur.
 Earlier Exeter had beaten Newcastle United 4–0 having beaten Leicester City in the previous round.

 In the 1932–33 season they achieved their highest position in the League, 2nd in the Third Division South, but remained there because at the time only the champions were promoted.
 It was the closest they ever came to promotion to the second tier of English football.

-In the 1963–64 season, City achieved their first ever promotion, going up to Division Three.
+In the 1963–64 season, City achieved their first ever promotion, going up to the Third Division.
 However, City were relegated just two seasons later.
-It wasn't until 1977 that they would return to Division Three, under the guidance of Bobby Saxton.
+They would remain in the Third Division until 1977, when they achieved promotion under the guidance of Bobby Saxton.